Size ranking: 15th

-Sagittarius, the centaur-like archer, shown drawing his bow in the
+Sagittarius, the centaur-like archer, shown drawing his bow on Chart XV of

 Stars of Sagittarius

-Alpha Sagittarii is alternatively called Rukbat or Alrami, both from the Arabic rukbat al-rami, ‘knee of the archer’.
-Beta Sagittarii is called Arkab, from the Arabic name meaning ‘the archer’s Achilles tendon’.
+Alpha Sagittarii is called Rukbat, from the Arabic rukbat al-rami, ‘knee of the archer’.
+Beta Sagittarii is a naked-eye double; the two components are called Arkab Prior and Arkab Posterior, Arkab coming from the Arabic name meaning ‘the archer’s Achilles tendon’.
 Gamma Sagittarii is Alnasl, from the Arabic meaning ‘the point’, referring to the tip of the archer’s arrow.

 Last, but not least, is Sigma Sagittarii, called Nunki.
 This name was applied relatively recently by navigators, but it was borrowed from a list of Babylonian star names.
 The Babylonian name NUN-KI was given to a group of stars representing their sacred city of Eridu on the Euphrates.
 The name has now been applied exclusively to Sigma Sagittarii, and is reputed to be the oldest star name in use.

-Sagittarius contains a rich part of the Milky Way, lying towards the centre of our Galaxy.
-The exact centre of the Galaxy is believed to be marked by a radio-emitting source that astronomers call Sagittarius A. There are many notable objects in Sagittarius, including the Lagoon Nebula and the Trifid Nebula, two clouds of gas lit up by stars inside them.
+Sagittarius contains dense Milky Way star fields that lie towards the centre of our Galaxy.
+The exact centre of the Galaxy is believed to be marked by a radio-emitting source that astronomers call Sagittarius A, near the border with Ophiuchus, close to the point of the archer’s arrow.
+There are many notable objects in Sagittarius, including the Lagoon Nebula and the Trifid Nebula, two clouds of gas lit up by stars inside them.

 © Ian Ridpath.
 All rights reserved